-If your application is successful, you will be affiliated with one of our three research departments.
+If your application is successful, you will be affiliated with one of our research departments.
 Your work on your master's thesis will be an integral part of PRIO’s research activities.
 You will be assigned a PRIO researcher as a main contact person, provided with a work station and provided with full access to our facilities on par with regular staff.
 You are expected to invest ample time and resources into working on your thesis, and we will do our part in supporting you to fulfil your academic potential.
-PRIO also expects your commitment to academic excellence, relevance and utility for stakeholders, public dissemination and sharing of results, and to PRIO’s overall mission.

 The placement is granted for a maximum of nine months.
-In agreement with your PRIO contact person and the PRIO administration, you may be awarded an additional two-month extension to convert your thesis into an academic article for publication in an international academic journal.
+In agreement with your PRIO contact person and the PRIO administration, you may be awarded an additional two-month extension to work on converting your thesis into an academic article for publication in an international academic journal.

 To further invest in developing your professional skills and gain a deeper insight into the activities of a peace research institute, you are encouraged to take on paid part-time work at PRIO (up to one day a week) doing research assistance work, internal work for the institute administration, or related to communication activities.
-All students will also be offered the chance to participate in a thesis writing workshop run by PRIO’s special adviser on project development and publications, Lynn Nygaard.
+All students will also be offered the chance to participate in a thesis writing workshop run by PRIO’s in-house academic writing expert, Lynn Nygaard.

 The standard spring semester start date for a master’s placement at PRIO is the first Monday in January.
 The standard autumn semester start date is 1st September.
 However, start dates and duration of stay (up to a maximum of nine months) are negotiable.